Gujian 3

 Gujian 3 (古剑奇谭三 in Chinese, Swords of Legends 3) is an action role-playing game developed by Aurogon Info & Tech, a subsidiary of Wangyuan Shengtang.
 The third installment of the Gujian series, it was released on December 14, 2018, on Microsoft Windows.

-Synopsis and gameplay
+Setting and gameplay

-This game expands the world of Gujian based on the previous titles and features cultural elements from ancient China.
 The game's monsters were inspired by Chinese mythology, and many of the in-game locations are based on photographs and descriptions of historic sites.
-As the latest title of the Gujian series, it has a more free and smooth combat experience with its full real-time combat system.
+Gujian 3 brings a more free and smooth combat experience to the series with its real-time combat system.
+The game has been described as using xianxia motifs to create an action RPG “that often comes close to feeling like a Chinese take on The Witcher”.

-The game was compared to the Final Fantasy series for its gameplay mechanisms and mythology.

 Release and reception

 On August 20, 2018, a trailer and demo were released.
 Gujian3 was released December 14, 2018 on Microsoft Windows.
 A year later, a version of the game with English subtitles was released.
 In July 2020 it was announced that the game sold over 1.3 million copies.